mikepan/GameEngineBook/text/04-Animation.md

 ![Set an IK bone constraint in Momo's tail](../figures/Chapter4/Fig04-34.png)

-\*\*\* Begin Numbered List

-1.Select the armature object.
+1. Select the armature object.

-2.Change to Pose mode.
+2. Change to Pose mode.

-3.Select the last tail bone (RigMomo.tail.001).
+3. Select the last tail bone (RigMomo.tail.001).

-4.Select Bone Constraints in the Property Editor.
+4. Select Bone Constraints in the Property Editor.

-5.Add an Inverse Kinematics bone constraint.
+5. Add an Inverse Kinematics bone constraint.

-\*\*\* End Numbered List

 Now the setup is almost done.
 Before we finish, try to move the tail bone around.
 This results in all sorts of twists and revolving poses just by moving only a single control bone.
 You can see this early iteration in Figure 4.35, which went a bit too far, however.
 All you need is to control the chain of bones that this bone belongs to; in this case, all six bones from the tail bone group.